John Counter Boulevard

 Phase 5b: 2019 to 2021

-The remaining phase stretching from Sir John A. Macdonald Boulevard to Princess Street involves the re-alignment and widening of John Counter and the construction of the bridge over the rail line.
+The final phase stretching from Sir John A. Macdonald Boulevard to Princess Street involves the re-alignment and widening of John Counter and the construction of the bridge over the rail line.
 The bridge and new roadway will provide for a full urban street, including new pedestrian and cycling facilities, a new entrance to the VIA Rail station, and further intersection improvements along this corridor.
 The improvements include two new sets of traffic signals: one traffic signal at the intersection of Old Mill Road/John Counter Boulevard; and one as the new Portsmouth Avenue/John Counter Boulevard.